Irish tech company Openet acquired in €155m deal

 Irish technology company Openet has been acquired by rival Amdocs in a $180 million (€155.2 million) deal just two years after they settled a long-running patent infringement dispute.

-Openet is a telecoms software solutions provider founded by Niall Norton and Joe Hogan in 1999.
+Openet is a telecoms software solutions provider founded by Joe Hogan in 1999.
 It employs 580 people, 200 of which are in Dublin.

 “Given the strong momentum of our business this is an optimal time to be joining Amdocs.
-The calibre, resources and reach of Amdocs will bring significant and widespread opportunities across each of our disciplines,” said Mr Norton.
+The calibre, resources and reach of Amdocs will bring significant and widespread opportunities across each of our disciplines,” said chief executive Niall Norton.

 The company provides software solutions that enable service providers to create new revenues and improve customer engagement.
 In recent years, it has become a leader in 5G charging and policy cloud-based technologies.
 Among its 350 customers are T-Mobile, BT, Sprint, Eir and Vodafone.